Alfa Baldé

-Alfa Mussá Baldé (born 2 February 2005) is a professional footballer who plays as a right winger for Serbian SuperLiga club Radnički 1923.
+Alfa Mussá Baldé (born 2 February 2005) is a professional footballer who plays as a right winger for Latvian club RFS.
 Born in Guinea-Bissau, he has represented Portugal at youth level.

 Club career

 Baldé is a youth product of Benfica and Porto.
 On 28 June 2019, as a 14-year-old, Baldé signed a development contract with Benfica.
 On 8 August 2022 he signed his first professional contract with Porto.

 On 17 July 2024, Baldé moved from Porto U19 to Porto B, and he was listed for Porto's pre-season training camp which was held in the Arcos de Valdevez.

 On 11 August he debuted in Liga Portugal 2 for Porto B in a 1–1 home draw against Alverca.

 On 9 January 2025, Radnički 1923 announced that they had signed a three-year contract with Baldé.

-On 8 February, in a match against Red Star Belgrade, he made his official debut in the Serbian SuperLiga.
+He made his official debut in the Serbian SuperLiga on 8 February in a match against Red Star Belgrade.